negnob/Physics_Problems/docs/en/Your_solutions/06_Circuits_solution/solution_09.md

 ## Useful definitions and formulas

-Current is the rate of change of charge:
+Current is the rate of change of electric charge with respect to time.

 $$I(t)=\frac{dQ}{dt}$$

 where:

-$Q$ — charge
+$Q$ — electric charge
-$I$ — current
+$I$ — electric current
 $t$ — time

+This formula is used to calculate electric current from the charge function.
+To find the current, we take the derivative of the charge $Q(t)$ with respect to time.
+If the charge changes faster, the current becomes larger.

 ---